reverse-developer/mass-gpt-google-calender-events-scheduler/docs/README.md

 gcalcli uses the [Google Calendar API version 3](https://developers.google.com/google-apps/calendar/).

 example prompt -
-Write that as a gcalcli command in the syntax format "gcalcli --calendar email@gmail.com quick "5/24/2023 5:00am-6:00am","Lunch"" for all the events
+Write that as a gcalcli command in the syntax format gcalcli --calendar email@gmail.com quick "5/24/2023 5:00am-6:00am","Lunch" for all the events

 Requirements
 ------------